MOHAMEDTAREEK/ExpensesTrakerApp/README.md

 # ExpensesTrakerApp
 -Description :
-This is an app that lets you keep track of your expenses through any period of time by you adding it , the app displays all your expenses as well as recent expenses through two screens that you can navigate to by pressing to buttons in the bottombar of the app. you can also add or remove or update a certien expenses by clicking on the expense to update or cliking the add button at the top right corner of the app .
+This is an app that lets you keep track of your expenses through any period of time by you adding it , the app displays all your expenses as well as recent expenses through two screens that you can navigate to by pressing to buttons in the bottom bar of the app. you can also add or remove or update a certain expenses by clicking on the expense to update or clicking the add button at the top right corner of the app .
 -Technolegies:
 1-react.
 2-javascript.